vinbhaskara/vinbhaskara.github.io/_posts/2023-11-11-slurm-jupyter.md

 ### Request Slurm Compute

-Once logged into the head node, compute resources can be requested using the Slurm command `srun`, that spins up an interactive shell on a compute node with the resources requested:
+Once logged into the head node, compute resources can be requested using the Slurm command `srun`, which spins up an interactive shell on a compute node with the resources requested:

 ```sh
 srun --partition=<slurm_partition> --gres=gpu:1 --mem=50G --pty bash -l